shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-publishing-using-powershell-scripts.md

 <properties
-   pageTitle="Usar scripts de Windows PowerShell para la publicación en entornos de desarrollo y pruebas | Microsoft Azure" description="Aprenda a utilizar scripts de Windows PowerShell desde Visual Studio para publicar entornos de prueba y desarrollo." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Using Windows PowerShell Scripts to Publish to Dev and Test Environments | Microsoft Azure" description="Learn how to use Windows PowerShell scripts from Visual Studio to publish to development and test environments." services="visual-studio-online" documentationCenter="na" authors="TomArcher"